Faisal-khann/Vendor_impact_Analysis/README.md

 - [Author & Contact](#author--contact)
 ---
 ## Overview
-<p> This project evaluates vendor performance and retail inventory dynamics to drive strategic insights for purchasing, pricing, and inventory optimization.
+<p> This project evaluates vendor impact (overall performance) and retail inventory dynamics to drive strategic insights for purchasing, pricing, and inventory optimization.
 A complete data pipeline was built using SQL for ETL, Python for analysis and hypothesis testing, and Power BI for visualization.

 Through comprehensive data analysis using Python and SQL on a retail dataset, the project evaluates key metrics such as gross profit, profit margins, stock turnover, freight costs, and sales-to-purchase ratios.
 By identifying top-performing vendors and brands, as well as underperforming products with high margins, the analysis supports strategic decisions related to procurement, pricing, and promotions.